Suphan Buri province: Local government

 As of 26 November 2019 there are: one Suphan Buri Provincial Administration Organisation (ongkan borihan suan changwat) and 45 municipal (thesaban) areas in the province.
 Suphan Buri and Song Phi Nong have town (thesaban mueang) status.
-Further 43 subdistrict municipalities (thesaban tambon).
+The other 43 are subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 81 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Health

 Suphan Buri's main hospital is Chao Phraya Yommarat Hospital, operated by the Ministry of Public Health.